RadicalZephyr/comic-reader/doc/adding-a-new-site.md

 what fails, then go and fix it.
 For the most part the error messages from failing tests should be a sufficient guide to help you implement scraping for your new site.

+Once you've gotten all of the tests running, you should turn the network tests on by running
+`(swap! comic-reader.site-dev/run-network-tests? not)`,
+and then running the tests again.